 Why?
-Because last time I had a gas lawnmower it died and would have cost more to fix than it would cost to buy a new lawnmower and it was my fault.
-I’ll reveal more later.
+Last time I owned a gas lawnmower it died.
+Repairing it would have cost more than it would cost to buy a new lawnmower.

 What I Found In The Owner’s Manual

-When I read through the Owner’s Manual I found some pretty important stuff including safety precautions (you should always read these), how to put my lawnmower together the correct way, how to adjust my lawn mower and a routine or preventative maintenance schedule.
+When I read through the Owner’s Manual I found some pretty important stuff including safety precautions, how to put my lawnmower together the correct way, how to adjust my lawn mower and a routine or preventative maintenance schedule.

 So what is so important about maintenance?
-If you properly maintain your purchases, they’ll be less likely to break which means less repair costs AND less replacement costs.
+If you properly maintain your purchases, they’ll be less likely to break.
+That means less repair costs and less replacement costs.